cpanican/codepath_wk8/README.md

 Vulnerability #1: SQL Injection (SQLi)
 ![](./gifs/1.gif)

 Instead of an ID number, the attacker enters this command `' OR SLEEP(5)=0--'`.
-Notice how it took more than 5 seconds for website to query the data.
+Notice how it took around 5 seconds for website to query the data.

 Vulnerability #2: Session Hijacking/Fixation
 ![](./gifs/2.gif)